openenergymonitor/guide/source/setup/emonth.markdown

 ## Wired

-Multiple wired temperature sensors can be connected directly to an emonPi via RJ45 connection, see Temperature tab of [Setup > Hardware](/setup/hardware).
+Up to 6x wired temperature sensors can be connected directly to an emonPi / emonTx V3 via RJ45 connection, see Temperature tab of [Setup > Temperature & Humidity](/setup/).

 ### Wireless